csecht/CountBOINCtasks/README.md

                       Task Times: mean 00:25:31, range [00:25:02 - 00:25:52],
                                                  stdev 00:00:13, total 07:39:23
 ```

-### Known Issues
-* version 0.4.5.1, No option to enter a custom path from keyboard input on
- Mac OS.
-Custom paths should work from the countDFG.txt configuration file.

 ### Development Plans
 * Improve Python code